DanielHzp/CalculatorApps-Vb/README.md

-# Unit Conversion & Element Finder Macros
+# Multipurpose Calculators & Element Finder Macros

-Desktop apps that automate unit and measurement conversions.
-Import .bas and .frx files into Visual Basic developer environment and load the forms in Excel
+Desktop apps that automate calculations for measurement conversions, clash flow projections and complex statistical models.
+Import .bas and .frx files into Visual Basic developer environment in Excel files and load the forms from worksheet macros.